* Overly aggressive play can result in injury to the player or to others on the court. Please

 * Proper shoe wear is very important.
 Regular sneakers and running shoes are not recommended for Pickleball play as they are not cut our for the movement and footwork required with Pickleball.
 Consider purchasing a good court shoe with a smooth sole, padding at the toe and on the top, and good arch support.
 There is a lot of information on the internet to help you determine the shoe that would be best for you.
 And you can always talk with your fellow players to see what brands of shoes/features of shoes have worked best for them.

 * Next time you arrive at a facility for Pickleball please take the time to find out where the AED (Automatic External Defibrillator) is located at that facility (and please let your fellow players know).
 In an emergency you would not want to go on a search for this valuable, potentially life saving piece of equipment.
-If you play at a facility that does not have an AED, please let Beth Twardowski know.

 * We are looking into CPR training for those in the club who may be interested.
 More information to come.